DaviBT/Technical-systems-development-first-website/README.md

 <p>  The course is on progress, it will last 2 years.</p>

 - 🖊️ What is "SENAI"?
 <p>  SENAI is a recursive acronym for "National Industrial Apprenticeship Service".
-It's the best technical school in Brazil, and I study at the "SENAI Almirante Tamandaré school".</p>
+It's the best technical school in Brazil, and I study at the "SENAI Almirante Tamandaré" school.</p>